pyg-team/pytorch_geometric/docs/source/modules/explain.rst

 We represent explanations using the :class:`Explanation` class, which is a `Data` object containing masks for the nodes, edges, features and any attributes of the data.

-The :class:`~torch_geometric.explain.Explainer` class is designed to habdle all the explainability parameters:
+The :class:`~torch_geometric.explain.Explainer` class is designed to handle all the explainability parameters:

--  which algorithm from the :class:`~torch_geometric.explain.algorithm` module to use (e.g. :class:`~torch_geometric.explain.algorithm.GNNExplainer` or :class:`~torch_geometric.explain.algorithm.RandomExplainer`).
+-  which algorithm from the :class:`~torch_geometric.explain.algorithm` module to use (e.g. :class:`~torch_geometric.explain.algorithm.GNNExplainer`).
 -  the :obj:`mask` type (e.g. :obj:`mask="node"` or :obj:`mask="edge"`).
 -  any postprocessing of the masks (e.g. :obj:`threshold = "topk"` or :obj:`threshold = "hard"`).